putragabrielll/app-management-proyek/README.md

   npm run dev
 ```

-#### 📌 If you want to runing this project on Docker, you can next this command
+#### 📌 If you want to runing this project on Docker, you can run this command

 5. run this command for build image
 ```sh